DiogoMoreira4/siaas-cli/README.md

 API info: `siaas-cli api-show`

-API info, but limit the number of chars per line to adapt readibility: `siaas-cli api-show -L 100`
+API info, but change the number of indentation spaces to adapt readibility: `siaas-cli api-show -S 2`

 - Server: